AITechHero/NoNullsense-GoogleAI-Chatbot/Episode1-Chatbot-In-A-Flash/README.md

 # 2. Install episode requirements
 pip install -r requirements.txt

+# 3. Get Credentials from Google's Cloud Platform including the Model and Region

+1. Change `.env.example` to `.env`
+2. Change default values to values from your google cloud project
+3. Navigate to Vertex AI > Chat and select the model you want to use
+4. Update Location with region and model name with model.

-# 3. Start the backend
+# 4. Start the backend
 cd backend
 uvicorn main:app --reload

-# 4. Open frontend/index.html in your browser
+# 5. Open browser and navigate to http://127.0.0.1:8000

+# 6. Chatbot Ready
 ```

 ## What We're Building